AdamBougher/alembic-IGDO/index.md

 <br/>
 <br/>

-Please Checkout and Join IGDO's [huskihub](https://huskiehub.niu.edu/feeds?type=club&type_id=35731&tab=home) Page!
+Please Checkout and Join IGDO's <a href="https://huskiehub.niu.edu/feeds?type=club&type_id=35731&tab=home" target="_blank">huskihub Page</a>!
 It it how NIU knows we are an active and attended club (more engagement gets us more resources from NIU)

 <style>
   table{